metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_output_v1alpha2_manifest.md

 - `kinesis` (Attributes) Kinesis defines Kinesis Output configuration. (see [below for nested schema](#nestedatt--spec--kinesis))
 - `log_level` (String) Set the plugin's logging verbosity level.
 Allowed values are: off, error, warn, info, debug and trace, Defaults to the SERVICE section's Log_Level
 - `loki` (Attributes) Loki defines Loki Output configuration. (see [below for nested schema](#nestedatt--spec--loki))
-- `match` (String) A pattern to match against the tags of incoming records.
-It's case sensitive and support the star (*) character as a wildcard.
+- `match` (String) A pattern to match against the tags of incoming records.It's case sensitive and support the star (*) character as a wildcard.
-- `match_regex` (String) A regular expression to match against the tags of incoming records.
-Use this option if you want to use the full regex syntax.
+- `match_regex` (String) A regular expression to match against the tags of incoming records.Use this option if you want to use the full regex syntax.
 - `null` (Map of String) Null defines Null Output configuration.
 - `opensearch` (Attributes) OpenSearch defines OpenSearch Output configuration. (see [below for nested schema](#nestedatt--spec--opensearch))
 - `opentelemetry` (Attributes) OpenTelemetry defines OpenTelemetry Output configuration. (see [below for nested schema](#nestedatt--spec--opentelemetry))
+- `processors` (Map of String) Processors defines the processors configuration
 - `prometheus_exporter` (Attributes) PrometheusExporter_types defines Prometheus exporter configuration to expose metrics from Fluent Bit. (see [below for nested schema](#nestedatt--spec--prometheus_exporter))
 - `prometheus_remote_write` (Attributes) PrometheusRemoteWrite_types defines Prometheus Remote Write configuration. (see [below for nested schema](#nestedatt--spec--prometheus_remote_write))
-- `retry_limit` (String) RetryLimit represents configuration for the scheduler which can be set independently on each output section.
-This option allows to disable retries or impose a limit to try N times and then discard the data after reaching that limit.
+- `retry_limit` (String) RetryLimit represents configuration for the scheduler which can be set independently on each output section.This option allows to disable retries or impose a limit to try N times and then discard the data after reaching that limit.
 - `s3` (Attributes) S3 defines S3 Output configuration. (see [below for nested schema](#nestedatt--spec--s3))
 - `splunk` (Attributes) Splunk defines Splunk Output Configuration (see [below for nested schema](#nestedatt--spec--splunk))
 - `stackdriver` (Attributes) Stackdriver defines Stackdriver Output Configuration (see [below for nested schema](#nestedatt--spec--stackdriver))